By Kristin Neusel, MS, RD, LD, CDCES

 When food companies want to remove sugar from foods but still provide a sweet taste, sugar substitutes can be a popular addition.What are sugar substitutes and sugar alcohols?

-What exactly are sugar substitutes and sugar alcohols anyway?
-Let’s break it down into two categories here and what to look for on the label:
+Let’s break it down into two categories, and talk about what to look for on the label:

-- Sugar substitutes: A food additive that adds a sweet taste similar to sugar, but doesn’t contain the energy that regular table sugar does.
-These are zero calorie and won’t impact your blood sugar.
-These packs are exponentially sweeter than table sugar, which overtime can actually cause you to have more sugar cravings- yikes!
+- Sugar substitutes: Are food additives that add a sweet taste similar to sugar, but don't contain the energy that regular table sugar does.
+Sugar substitutes are zero calorie, and won’t impact your blood sugar.
+Sugar-substitute packs (see below) are exponentially sweeter than table sugar, and can —over time— actually cause you to have more sugar cravings!